Ryōzen, Fukushima

 Ryōzen (霊山町, Ryōzen-machi) is one of the five towns incorporated into Date City, Fukushima Prefecture, Japan, along with the former towns of Date, Hobara, Tsukidate, and Yanagawa.
 It was formerly an independent town located in Date District.

+Population

-As of 2003, the town had an estimated population of 9,491 and a density of 108.68 persons per km².
-The total area is 87.33 km².
+As of 2003, the town had an estimated population of 9,491 and a density of 108.68 persons per km2.
+The total area is 87.33 km2.

 History

 The town of Ryōzen was formed with the January 31, 1955 merger of the town of Kakeda (掛田町, Kakeda-machi) and the villages of Ryōzen (霊山村, Ryōzen-mura), Ishido (石戸村, Ishido-mura) and Shōkoku (小国村, Shōkoku-mura).

 In anticipation of the town's 10th anniversary after the 1955 merger, the town symbol was established in 1964.
 It includes a representation of the hiragana character "ri" (り), as in "ryouzen," with the image of a mountain in the center.
 In 1975, the town's official tree, flower, and bird were established as the Japanese red pine, the gentiana scabra, and the varied tit, respectively.

 On January 1, 2006, Ryōzen was merged with the former towns of Date, Hobara, Tsukidate, and Yanagawa to create Date City.